Simulations Approaching Data: Cortical Slow Waves in Inferred Models of the Whole Hemisphere of Mouse: Methods

 \subsection{Generative Model}

-We assume a system composed of $N_{pop}$ (approximately 1400) interacting populations of neurons.
-Population $j$ at time $t$ has a level of activity (firing rate) defined by the variable $S_j(t) = \{0,1,2....\}$.
-Each population $j$ is associated to a pixel $j$ of the experimental optical acquisition.

-Each population $j$ is composed of $N_j$ neurons, $J_{ij}$ and $C_{ij}$ are the average synaptic weight and the average degree of connectivity between the populations $i$ and $j$.
-We define the parameters $k_{ij} = N_j J_{ij} C_{ij}$, that are the relevant ones in the inference procedure.
+We assumed a system composed of $N_{\mathrm{pop}}$ (approximately $1400$, as the number of pixel) interacting populations of neurons.
+The population $j$ at time $t$ has a level of activity (firing rate) defined by the variable $S_j(t)$ (expressed in \SI{}{\milli \second}$^{-1}$).
+As anticipated, each population $j$ is associated to a pixel $j$ of the experimental optical acquisition, and contains $N_j$ neurons; $J_{ij}$ and $C_{ij}$ are the average synaptic weight and the average degree of connectivity between populations $i$ and $j$, respectively.